Trump Presents Conan, The incredible Dog Injured In Baghdadi Raid - UrduPoint

 Washington, (UrduPoint / Pakistan Point News - 25th Nov, 2019 ) :President Donald Trump on Monday publicly introduced Conan, the dog that became a hero for its role in the US raid that led to the death of Islamic State group leader Abu Bakr al-Baghdadi.

-"The dog is incredible," Trump said at a brief ceremony as the Belgian Malinois sat beside him with a handler.
+"The dog is incredible," Trump said at a brief ceremony as Conan sat beside him with a handler.

 "So brilliant, so smart.
 Conan did a fantastic job," Trump added.